andrii-venher/TicTacToe/README.md

 # TicTacToe

-__Tic-Tac-Toe__ game application on C++ that implements [__Minimax__](https://en.wikipedia.org/wiki/Minimax "Minimax Wikipedia") algorithm.
+__Tic-Tac-Toe__ game console application on C++ that implements [__Minimax__](https://en.wikipedia.org/wiki/Minimax "Minimax Wikipedia") algorithm.
 It is written according to a procedural programming paradigm.
 IDE: Microsoft Visual Studio 2019.

 ### A few words about...